gnilwobnnej/Migration_Tracker/README.md

 3. You can pick your view
     - You can look at the static view
     - or the animated map that shows a timeline with adjustable intervals.
+    - you can choose heatmap option as well.

+## Updates

+- 7/3/2025: Added heatmap to the program.

 ## Dependencies
 - All tools that are needed are in the [Requirements text file](requirements.txt)